 DSE works to improve early intervention and education for children with Down syndrome everywhere.
 We support scientific research and provide evidence-based resources and services to help over 100,000 parents and professionals in over 170 countries each year.

-Down Syndrome Education International is a UK-based charity that transforms the lives of young people with Down syndrome by improving understanding of their particular learning needs and by helping families and professionals to provide effective support, early intervention and education.
+DSE transforms the lives of young people with Down syndrome by improving understanding of their learning needs and by helping families and professionals to provide effective support, early intervention and education.
 Our goal is to improve outcomes for all children with Down syndrome, helping them to lead more independent, productive and fulfilling lives.

 We publish books, films, teaching materials and apps offering practical guidance for parents, therapists and teachers.